privacy-scaling-explorations/maci/website/versioned_docs/version-v1.x/contracts.md

 ## Subsidy (optional)

-The subsidy contract can be used by the coordinator to post proofs of valid subsidy calcuations, as well as users to verify that the subsidy calculations were performed correctly.
+The subsidy contract can be used by the coordinator to post proofs of valid subsidy calculations, as well as users to verify that the subsidy calculations were performed correctly.

 ## SignUpToken (optional)